tetratelabs/istio-distro.io/content/en/blog/debugging-services-with-istio/index.md

 ---
 title: "How to debug services with Istio?"
-description: "In this blog, I will explain how Istio can help to solve issues such as encrypting traffic, provide flexible service access control, configure mutual TLS and fine-grained access policies and auditing. "
+description: "In this blog, I will explain a couple of approaches you can use to debug services running inside your Kubernetes cluster, without deploying the version of the service you want to debug to the cluster."
 date: "2021-03-04T15:15:00"
 author: "[Peter Jausovec](https://peterj.dev)"
 # thumbnail